Richard Rodgers Theatre: 1990s to present

 In 2013, the Richard Rodgers underwent a $3.5 million renovation conducted by EverGreene Architectural Arts.
 Up to 20 layers of paint were removed, and light-gray wall patterns and proscenium murals were installed.
 In addition, all 1,319 seats were replaced and a second arch in front of the original proscenium was removed.
 The first production at the renovated theater was Romeo and Juliet, which had a limited engagement; it was succeeded by If/Then in 2014.
 As part of a settlement with the United States Department of Justice in 2014, the Nederlanders agreed to improve disabled access at their nine Broadway theaters, including the Richard Rodgers.
 Miranda's musical Hamilton opened at the theater in 2015 and has performed there since then.
 All Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The Richard Rodgers reopened on September 14, 2021, with performances of Hamilton.
+During Hamiltons run, on October 30, 2026, the theater a one-night benefit performance of the musical Rent.